fishcus/KAP-manual/en/introduction/concepts.en.md

 ### Basic Concepts

-This section introduces the basic concepts used in KAP.
+This section introduces the basic concepts used in Kyligence Enterprise.

 ### Cube
 * _Table_ - Table is the source data of cube.
-Before creating a cube, KAP need to sync tables from data source (typically Hive), including table name, columns, and types etc.
+Before creating a cube, Kyligence Enterprise need to sync tables from data source (typically Hive), including table name, columns, and types etc.

 * _Data Model_ - Data model defines a set of connected tables and their joining conditions.
-KAP supports [star schema](https://en.wikipedia.org/wiki/Star_schema) as the base of multi-dimensional analysis.
+Kyligence Enterprise supports [star schema](https://en.wikipedia.org/wiki/Star_schema) as the base of multi-dimensional analysis.
 User has to define a data model before a cube can be created.

 * _Cube_ - Cube is a technology for multi-dimensional analytics.
 By calculating a cube, pre-aggregated values are stored in a multi-dimensional space.
 At query time, result is created by lightweight processing these pre-calculated values, thus boost query speed.